 The fairy-tale country of Liechtenstein is the only nation to be located completely in the Alps.
 At 62 square miles, the German-speaking microstate is “double-landlocked” between coast-less Switzerland and Austria.
 The richest country in the world, Liechtenstein is a constitutional monarchy led by Prince Hans Adam II, who rules a population of about 38,000.
 You can join the royal family and all their subjects for a beer in the gardens of picturesque Vaduz Castle every year for the national holiday, Staatsfeiertag, on August 15.
 A fair and fireworks follow the celebration.

 You’ve heard of the Vatican, but did you know it’s its own nation?
 Set inside the city of Rome, the enclave is just 100 acres—an eighth the size of New York City’s Central Park.
-Headed by the Pope, the country, also known as the Holy See, has less than 1,000 residents, including the colorfully uniformed Swiss guards.
+Headed by the Pope, the country, also known as the Holy See, has 1,000 residents, including the colorfully uniformed Swiss guards.
 These soldiers have guarded the Pope and his residence since 1506.
 Visitors can simply stroll over from Italy to visit Saint Peter’s Basilica, one of the largest churches in the world, as well as Michelangelo’s masterpiece on the ceiling of the Sistine Chapel.